silvacms/documentation/source/silva/contents/fields.rst

 .. class:: silva.core.references.schema.Reference

-   Input a reference to an object.
-In :term:`SMI`, it will create a `JQueryUI`_ popup that will let you select an object to refer to.
+   Input a reference to a content.
+In :term:`SMI`, it will create a `JQueryUI`_ popup that will let you select a content to refer to.
 The widget will return a content reference id, than is understandable by the reference mechanism.
+You can use the parameter ``interface`` to restrict the content to one who implements the given :term:`Zope interface`.

 .. _collection-zope-schema: